 How long does it take to work?

 It can take about 1 month (your first three doses) for Faslodex to begin effectively treating your breast cancer.
 You won’t be able to feel the effects of Faslodex in your body.
-However, your doctor should do tests during your treatment to check whether Faslodex is working for you.
+However, your doctor should order tests during your treatment to check whether Faslodex is working for you.

 There are no known interactions between Faslodex and alcohol.